BLOG

 Joint fun activities increase intimacy

 Everyone’s relationship is unique, and people come together for many different reasons.
 But there are some things that good relationships have in common.
-Knowing the basic principles of healthy relationships helps keep them meaningful, fulfilling and exciting in both happy times and sad:
+Knowing the basic principles of healthy relationships helps keep them meaningful, fulfilling, and exciting in both happy times and sad:

 What makes a healthy love relationship?

-• Staying involved with each other.
 Some relationships get stuck in peaceful coexistence, but without truly relating to each other and working together.
 While it may seem stable on the surface, lack of involvement and communication increases distance.
-When you need to talk about something important, the connection and understanding may no longer be there.
+When you need to talk about something important, the emotional connection may no longer be there.

-• Keeping outside relationships and interests alive.
-No one person can meet all of our needs, and expecting too much from someone can put a lot of unhealthy pressure on a relationship.
-Having friends and outside interests not only strengthens your social network, but brings new insights and stimulation to the relationship, too.
+No one person can meet all of our needs, and expecting too much from someone can put a lot of unhealthy pressure on a romantic relationship.

-• Communicating.
-Honest, direct communication is a key part of any relationship.
-When both people feel comfortable expressing their needs, fears, and desires, trust and bonds are strengthened.
-Nonverbal cues—body language like eye contact, leaning forward or away, or touching someone’s arm—are critical to communication.
+Nonverbal cues—body language like eye contact, leaning forward or away, or touching someone’s arm—are critical to effective communication.